Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/023_Win Streak Gift That Keeps on Giving.md

+---
+title: "Win Streak Gift That Keeps on Giving"
+---

 # Win Streak: Gift That Keeps on Giving

 Puzzle games have a simple yet addicting core loop: playing levels.
 Since playing levels is the core action, beating them becomes the primary goal for players as they continue enjoying their favorite puzzle game.
 However, having a simplistic target like “beating levels” brings joy only to a certain extent.
 Experienced players who churn through dozens of levels every day aren’t satisfied with this simple target; they expect more in return for their investment of time and, hopefully, money.